-Introduces commercial design space planning and procedures for a variety of commercial project types.
-Emphasis will be placed on conceptual design, the programming and schematic design process, space planning and design documentation.
+Introduces commercial design space planning and procedures.
+Students will study and apply space planning, code requirements and design documentation techniques for a variety of commercial project types through a series of short exercises.
+Emphasis will be placed on programming and schematic design.
+Hand drafting, sketching and various office computer software applications will be utilized.